-Smith grew up training under the careful guidance of coach Emil Dimitrov, whose coaching philosophy is heavily based on proper technique in the developmental stages of swimming.
-This foundation set Smith up for tremendous success not only in her swim career, but also in creating her own philosophy toward teaching and coaching others.
-“I spent the last 13 years learning and practicing how to swim breaststroke efficiently and learning the ins and outs of swimming.
+Kierra grew up training under the careful guidance of coach Emil Dimitrov, whose coaching philosophy is heavily based on proper technique in the developmental stages of swimming.
+This foundation set her up for tremendous success not only in her swim career but also in creating her own philosophy toward teaching and coaching others: “I spent the last 13 years learning and practicing how to swim breaststroke efficiently and learning the ins and outs of swimming.
 My goal is to pass this knowledge on to younger swimmers.”

-Smith’s experience with a coach who never discouraged trying new techniques has translated into a strong coach-swimmer dynamic as a clinician, striving to work in partnership with one another to figure out the best stroke for each individual.
+Participants will learn how to read their bodies and execute proper timing of each phase of their strokes; however, Kierra also recognizes that not all swimmers are created the same.
+Her experience with a coach who never discouraged trying new techniques has translated into a strong coach-swimmer dynamic as a clinician with Fitter and Faster, striving to work in partnership with swimmers to figure out the best stroke for each individual.
 “I love when kids want to try something different.
 There is no text-book way to swim.”

-Smith has a unique outlook on training and racing and desires to impart this outlook on those she has the opportunity to work with.
+While much of swimming success lies in attention to technical details, Kierra also recognizes that work ethic and a can-do attitude take you even further.
+She hits on key performance psychology tips with participants to ensure a healthy relationship with the water.
 Instead of becoming negative toward yourself after a training session or race that did not go as planned, Smith encourages people to use it as a learning opportunity to improve.
 “Always evaluate, never judge,” she says.
 “The race is never 100% bad or 100% good.
 Time is not a reflection of who you are.”